Khizr Khoja: Family

 Two of Khizr Khoja's sons, Shams-i-Jahan and Muhammad Khan, served successively as rulers of Moghulistan.
 They were followed by a third Khan, Naqsh-i-Jahan.
 An exact relationship between this ruler and Khizr Khoja is difficult to establish due to contradictions in various sources from this period.
 Naqsh-i-Jahan may therefore either be a son of Khizr Khoja himself, or his grandson by Shams-i-Jahan.

-One of Khizr Khoja's daughters, Tukal Khanum, was married in 1397 to the Central Asian conqueror Timur.
-A second daughter, Malikat Agha, was initially married to Timur's son Umar Shaikh Mirza I, before marrying his younger brother Shah Rukh after the former's death.
+Khizr Khoja's daughter, Tukal Khanum, was married in 1397 to the Central Asian conqueror Timur.